 Pivot, pandemic, paradigm shift, new normal, retool, society, digital age, post-millennial.
 That’s it.
 Never again will you see those terms on FIT Presenter.

 Virtual presenters didn’t take very long to adopt the worst speaking tendencies that we once saw in an airtight conference room.
 We suffer the same pointless technology, monotone delivery, and complete disregard for the audience that we endured in person, compounded by the fact that now we can’t even see the speaker.
-That leaves us with a choice.
-Shrink your image to postage-stamp size next to a text-only screen while the audience drifts off to Neverland via the magic of Alt+Tab, or break through the fourth wall beyond your computer screen.

 Have a seat up front

-When you log into that Zoom call, Google chat, or Teams meeting, tell yourself that you are at an advantage over a live presentation.
-A live presentation works in a three-dimensional space, while a virtual talk works in a six-dimensional space.
 That was not a typo.
 As long as you have an upgraded camera and microphone, you have a seat in your audience’s living room or workspace.
-A virtual call is not a two dimensional flat screen flatland.
-If you incorporate your audience into your presentation, you have a great advantage over an in-person event.
+A virtual call is not a 2-D flat screen flatland.
+If you incorporate your audience into your presentation, you have a great advantage over a live event.

 In a cyber-classroom, everybody has a front row seat.
 They can see your face close up, and your facial expressions compound your point.
 The simple act of leaning forward or backward in your chair changes the mood of your message.
 You also have access to physical props that draw the audience in.
 You can double the impact if you let them play show and tell with their physical items.
-Better yet, you can have a scavenger hunt.
-Send them on an errand to retrieve personal realia to bring into the presentation.
-A word of caution – a room full of stone-faced, corporate minded boring adults will turn into a kindergarten once they show their items through a webcam.
-If you don’t acknowledge each person who shows and tells, they will become very upset with you.

 Behold the ivory towers